Turning the European Green Deal into Reality

 Gas, coal and oil prices are a driving force behind high inflation in Europe.
 Rapidly replacing them with energy-saving and cheap renewables can provide a competitive advantage for European businesses and a safeguard against the cost-of-living crisis for households.
 According to our analysis, renewables will reduce average electricity prices for consumers by more than 7% compared to the business-as-usual scenario.

-While Europeans are affected by the energy and the cost of living crisis, the European Green Deal offers solutions to reduce energy bills and stabilise inflation.
-Electric vehicles, heating system alterations to heat pumps, renewable electricity or renovating homes have the potential to protect Europeans’ wallets.
 The analysis shows that average household expenditure on electricity, gas and other fuels will fall from 8.6% of their total budget in 2022 to 6.1% in 2030, due to the high penetration of fossil-free solutions.
 However, this gain will not necessarily be distributed fairly across society.
 If climate-friendly solutions remain too expensive for low- and middle-class households, their energy bills and expenditure will remain high.
 Making the transition more affordable for them first should be a priority of national governments in implementing the Green Deal.

 Implementation of the European Green Deal can guarantee a more sovereign and fair Europe